fengalin/raspdac-on-osmc/README.md

 RaspDAC could be supported.

-Of course I wanted to play my audio collection, but I though: it would be great if the device could also play videos too.
+Of course I wanted to play my audio collection, but I though: it would be great if the device could play videos too.
 So, I searched for an active distribution that supported the Raspeberry Pi with a special on multimedia, hence OSMC.
 If the audio capabilities of Kodi were not that good, I would install mpd and find a way to switch between Kodi and mpd when necessary.